 26. Make Counting Hands

-It's natural for kids to count on their fingers but how about letting them count on someone (or something) else's fingers?
-Fill some gloves with beans or grain to make fun counters.
-With a roll of the dice, kids can count on their new favorite math resource.
+It’s perfectly natural for your children to count on their fingers, but how about letting them count on someone (or something) else’s fingers?
+Treat them to some hands-on learning by first filling gloves with beans or grain.
+Afterward, have them roll a pair of dice before challenging them to represent that number on the gloves.

 27. Ribbon Threading

-Even the simplest of activities can have great benefits in the development of kindergarteners.
-Let them thread different ribbons through an oven rack and see how it becomes a test of patience rather than skill.
+Even the simplest of activities can have great benefits in the development of your preschoolers.
+This ribbon threading activity is sure to do the trick as you encourage them to thread different ribbons through an oven rack.
+They’ll exercise their little fingers and their patience as they weave each ribbon through the rack.

 Learn More: Happy Brown House